LTUC/amman-dotnet-401d2/Projects/ProjReqs.md

      - Provide documentation for your web app.
 Include the work-flow, screen shots of the app, DB Schema, and basic functionality directions on how to use the site.

+3. API Calls
+	- You web app should make a call to at least 2 controllers from the API project.

 ### Custom API
 1. MVC architectural pattern